springload/react-svg-icon/README.md

 ## Commands

-You need `rackt-cli v0.5.3` to execute some these commands.
+You need `rackt-cli v0.5.3` to execute some of these commands.

 - `npm install` install node dependencies
 - `npm start` run server